 If you’re able to secure onsite training (paid or otherwise), even if it’s just an introductory session on the system, this is ideal.
 Having someone on hand to show you how to operate and use the features of the software will significantly reduce the time it takes to learn everything.

-At a minimum, you can expect to spend one to 3 hours learning the front end and back end of the system.
-Don’t wait until the last day to learn how to use your new management software.
+At a minimum, you can expect to spend one to 3 hours learning the system’s front and back end.
+Don’t wait until the last day to learn how to use your new restaurant management system.
 Your procedures for operating need to be established in advance of going live.

 If not, you risk crashing on opening day.
 So you and your staff may need to do some live training before working with real customers.
 Some restaurants will do a “soft opening” with friends and family to put everything through the paces before officially opening the doors, which is a great idea to consider.

-Investing in and buying a restaurant management system is the right move for all restaurant operators since it is critical to smooth operations and boost profit.
+Investing in and buying a good restaurant management system is an excellent idea for most restaurant operators since it is critical to smooth operations and boosting profits.

 If you implement a solution that provides an enterprise view of data, features business reporting capabilities, integrates seamlessly with other business systems, and is built on a cloud-based platform, your business is on the path to success.

-If you are thinking about investing in restaurant management software, you now know of the top features to consider in your research.
+If you are considering investing in different restaurant management software, this list will provide the top features to consider in your research.
 You should also find a reputable reseller or provider of such a system based on the criteria outlined here to avoid any unnecessary interruptions in your operations.
 Another option is to hire a restaurant consultant to help you make the right decision.